kareng013/stock-analysis/README.md

 ## Results

 As per the VBA Code results shown in the image below, we modify a few steps from the original code.
-First, we initialize the tickerIndex by setting it to zero and then creating three output arrays to run through the dat set together.
+First, we initialize the tickerIndex by setting it to zero and then creating three output arrays to run through the data set together.
 What's also different here is tickerVolumes is set to *Long* and both starting and ending prices are set as *Single* due to it requiring less bytes.
 A loop is then created setting all arrays to zero before we loop through all rows.
 Then we follow the same process but use *tickerIndex* in the code to check if the current row is the last or first row, and to increase volume for the current ticker all at once as we run through the data set.

 ![VBA_Code](VBA_Challenge_Code.png)